emusat2021/IO-Math-Lessons/README.md

 ### Forms
 - Forms are used to create a test in the "Lesson and Exercises" page for the pupil to asses him/herself at the end of the lesson.
 - There are buttons that are providing correct answers, as well, for test feedback.
+### Favicon
+- A favorite icon has been implemented so that a user can recognize the logo on the browser tab.
 ### Description page
 Description is the *first page* of **Pythagora's theorem**.
 The following pieces of information are on this page: